John Henry Monger Snr: Sandalwood

 Eliza Brown refers to Monger in one of her letters to her father, William Bussey, in England:

 Faversham House

 Monger built a new home called Faversham House after the place in Kent where John Henry Monger Snr had been born.
 There is a reference to Monger's "hospitable mansion" in January 1852.

 In 1853, Monger was the designer of the Wesleyan Chapel, immediately to the south of Faversham House, and builder.
 His specifications show his attention to detail.

 Later life

 Monger allowed Samuel Smale Craig to run the York Hotel and on 8 May 1852, Craig was granted a liquor licence for the hotel under the name Agricultural and Commercial Hotel.
 Then in August 1853, Monger advertised that the York Hotel was available for lease.
-Monger had had sold land to Craig on the corner of Avon Tce and South Street on which Craig was to construct the Castle Hotel.
+Monger had sold land to Craig on the corner of Avon Terrace and South Street on which Craig was to construct the Castle Hotel.